joefallon/phptime/README.md

 ### Chronograph

-Here is an example of using `Chronograph` to measure the time elapsed in milleSeconds between a start time and stop time:
+Here is an example of using `Chronograph` to measure the time elapsed in milliSeconds between a start time and stop time:

 ```php
 use JoeFallon\TimeUtil\Chronograph;